 Most work in medicine and biochemistry is built for people who are sick or deemed sick

-very few people think, “I’m feeling bored, listless, restless, and somewhat depressed – I wonder what’s going on in my biochemistry, and healthy ways to solve that instead of the stupid impulse I just had?”
-Try to start thinking that way.
-It could take a while.
+Think: "I'm feeling bored, listless, restless, and somewhat depressed -- I wonder what's going on in my biochemistry, and healthy ways to solve that instead of the stupid impulse I just had?"

 When things are bad and you're doing stupid stuff, consider what biochemical payoffs might be motivating and triggering the behavior.

 When you find activities you love, study those too and figure out why

 Most people do not make dramatic life-altering shifts very often, and when they start searching for a dramatic life-altering shift, they're usually in a bad place to be doing great thinking.

 Carve out space to be reflective and break free from autopilot, get yourself into places that naturally lead to more free thought and escape from routine, and work on your biochemistry so that you feel good, have energy, and can think clearly.

 Use "if/then statements" - If I want junk food, I will wait 10 minutes.

 It's harder to see that things "that we just sort of dislike", periodically investigate dislikes that might be irrational